-1. Spray the adhesive on the back of the piece to be mounted, keeping the spray six to eight inches from the surface.
+- 1. Spray the adhesive on the back of the piece to be mounted, keeping the spray six to eight inches from the surface.
 It using a double coat of adhesive, the second coat should be applied in a direction perpendicular to the first coat.
-For bonding most art materials, the adhesive is typically applied only to one surface, preferably the back of the print.
+For bonding most art materials, the adhesive is typically applied only to one surface, preferably the back of the print. - 2.
+Allow the spray to dry between two to four minutes before mounting so that the adhesive becomes tacky.